 Can a new employee still be included in the current pension scheme with an age-related contribution?
 Yes, this is possible.
 The Future Pensions Act has taken effect, but you can still enrol new employees in your current pension scheme based on current legislation.
+This applies to both DB and DC schemes.

 By 1 January 2028, your pension scheme has to be converted to a new pension scheme based on the Wtp.
+Here, you can seek help from your pension adviser.